- Birth control

 How do you use it?

 Once the implant is inserted, it’s as easy to use as, well, doing nothing.
 That’s right.
-The implant just sits there, under your skin, offering protection against pregnancy for up to four years.
+The implant just sits there, under your skin, offering protection against pregnancy for up to 5 years.

 Here’s how the whole thing goes: You visit a health care provider, they gather all your medical info and give you a physical exam, then they numb a small area of your upper arm with a painkiller and insert the implant under your skin.
 And you’re done.